-Perspective | The Border Patrol is the wrong solution for the problems at the border
+Perspective | Border Patrol is the wrong solution for the problems at the border

-The scenes crystallized a larger, more fundamental problem: The Border Patrol and its parent agency Customs and Border Protection represent the worst impulses and excesses of the post-9/11 era.
-The Border Patrol, as currently constituted, is the wrong blunt instrument for the challenge of the southern border.
+The scenes crystallized a larger, more fundamental problem: Border Patrol and its parent agency, Customs and Border Protection, represent the worst impulses and excesses of the post-9/11 era.
+Border Patrol, as currently constituted, is the wrong blunt instrument for the challenge of the southern border.
 The agency imagines itself, still, as the counterterrorism force it newly advertised itself to be after 9/11; it outlines its mission, first and foremost, as “keeping terrorists and their weapons out of the U.S. while facilitating lawful international travel and trade.”
-But for the last decade, its heavily armed and kitted-out agents have primarily faced a much different challenge that it’s proven itself repeatedly poorly equipped to handle — and not just poorly equipped to handle, but culturally uninterested in tackling.
+But for the past decade, its heavily armed and kitted-out agents have primarily faced a much different challenge that it’s proved itself repeatedly poorly equipped to handle — and not just poorly equipped to handle, but culturally uninterested in tackling.

 We’ve spent much of this September already reckoning with the 20th anniversary of 9/11, but arguably few of our domestic mistakes have had more lasting damage and more unintended negative consequences to our country than our decision to reframe how we approach immigration — to view it, first and foremost, as a security threat.
-With hindsight, it’s clear why: All 19 of the 9/11 hijackers traveled to the United States on normal visas; amid the panic of the immediate response to the attack, we realized how understaffed the Border Patrol was and how broken, overworked and poorly led the Immigration and Naturalization Service had long been.
+With hindsight, it’s clear why: All 19 of the 9/11 hijackers traveled to the United States on normal visas; amid the panic of the immediate response to the attack, we realized how understaffed Border Patrol was and how broken, overworked and poorly led the Immigration and Naturalization Service had long been.
 Amid all the reforms and bureaucratic recriminations after 9/11, INS was the sole government entity targeted with the “death penalty,” completely disbanded, broken apart and moved to another department.
 The Bush administration didn’t even tell its commissioner ahead of time.

 But the cure — to surge new agents and officers of the new CBP, itself part of the newly formed DHS — turned out to be arguably worse than the disease.
-The Border Patrol and CBP suffered bureaucratically from all the worst instincts of the Global War on Terror; they recruited based on that image that the Border Patrol would be an elite counterterrorism force — America’s watchers on the wall — and wasted millions (and probably altogether billions) on high-tech, fresh-from-the-battlefield toys like drones.
+Border Patrol and CBP suffered bureaucratically from all the worst instincts of the global war on terror; they recruited based on that image that Border Patrol would be an elite counterterrorism force — America’s watchers on the wall — and wasted millions (and probably altogether billions) on high-tech, fresh-from-the-battlefield toys like drones.
 The biggest problem came in hiring: The Bush administration cut corners and surged agents into the field, lowered already low recruiting standards and deployed newly trained agents before it had completed background checks.
 It rebuilt the agency around a macho, in-your-face culture that enabled racism, sexual assault and dehumanized the very people showing up on America’s border and asking for help.

-That took an agency founded a century ago to enforce explicitly racist policies, an agency whose nativist and white supremacist roots trace back to its earliest operations against Mexican farmworkers and Asian immigrants, and managed to make it even more racist.
-In a Border Patrol of around 20,000 total agents, some 9,500 people, many current and former agents, joined a secret, racist Facebook group where they could trade insults, and sexist and racist memes about immigrants and even members of Congress like Rep. Alexandria Ocasio-Cortez.
-Agents even have an infamous nickname for migrants: “Tonks,” supposedly after the sound that a migrant’s head makes when hit by an agent’s heavy flashlight.
+That took an agency founded a century ago to enforce explicitly racist policies, an agency whose nativist and white-supremacist roots trace back to its earliest operations against Mexican farmworkers and Asian immigrants, and managed to make it even more racist.
+In a Border Patrol of around 20,000 total agents, some 9,500 people, many current and former agents, joined a secret, racist Facebook group where they could trade insults, and sexist and racist memes about immigrants and even members of Congress like Rep. Alexandria Ocasio-Cortez (D-N.Y.).
+Agents even have an infamous nickname for migrants: “tonks,” supposedly after the sound that a migrant’s head makes when hit by an agent’s heavy flashlight.
 Tonk.

 Due to sharp bureaucratic elbows, CBP wasn’t allowed to have “investigative” authority, only “enforcement” authority, meaning that it couldn’t police its own ranks with internal affairs investigators, and the corners cut on hiring and training enabled a tsunami of misconduct, crime and corruption.